Chartered Structural Engineers logo

 Building Surveys

-Building surveys are comprehensive assessments of a commercial property’s condition and structure.
-They allow you to understand the current state and structural integrity of the property, whether it is suitable for the way you plan to use it and what future costs and other liabilities you will be responsible for.
+Building surveys are inspections and assessments of a commercial property’s condition and structure.
+Depending on the type of survey, they can be used to help you to understand the current state and structural integrity of the property, whether it is suitable for the way you plan to use it and what future costs and other liabilities you will be responsible for.

 Building Survey Types